The Effect of Attention Head Count on Transformer Approximation: Generalized -Retrieval Tasks

 \paragraph{Assumptions on the target class} For the theoretical analysis to be tractable we impose the following conditions: \begin{assumption}[Model constraints] The model constraints are as follows:\\ (1.1) The embedding $P_\phi$ satisfies

-ensuring embedded inputs remain uniformly bounded. \\ (1.2) The post-attention mapping $\hat{F}$ is a two-layer feed-forward network with $1$-Lipschitz activation, hence a universal approximator on compact domains. \\ (1.3) All weights in $\hat{F}$ and entries of the attention matrices $\{W_{Q,i},W_{K,i},W_{V,i}\},W_O$ are bounded in magnitude by $1$, ensuring stability of the model. \end{assumption} \begin{assumption}[Target class constraint] The target functions defined in \eqref{eq:target} satisfy the following: \\ (2.1) Each $f_i:[0,1]^d \to [0,1]$ attains its unique global minimum $z_i$ at a point $x^{(i)}\in[0,1]^d$.\\ (2.2) The minimizers $\{x^{(i)}\}_{i=1}^D$ are pairwise distinct. \\ (2.3) The Hessian $\nabla_x^2 f_i(x^{(i)})$ is positive definite for all $i=1,\dots,D$. \\ (2.4) The gradient $\nabla_z F_0(z_1,\dots,z_D)$ has all coordinates strictly nonzero. \end{assumption}
+ensuring embedded inputs remain uniformly bounded. \\ (1.2) The post-attention mapping $\hat{F}$ is a two-layer feed-forward network with $1$-Lipschitz activation, hence a universal approximator on compact domains. \\ (1.3) All weights in $\hat{F}$ and entries of the attention matrices $\{W_{Q,i},W_{K,i},W_{V,i}\},W_O$ are bounded in magnitude by $1$, ensuring stability of the model. \end{assumption} \begin{assumption}[Target class constraint] The target functions defined in \eqref{eq:target} satisfy the following: \\ (2.1) Each $f_i:[0,1]^d \to [0,1]$ attains its unique global minimum $z_i$ at a point $x^{(i)}\in[0,1]^d$.\\ (2.2) The minimizers $\{x^{(i)}\}_{i=1}^D$ are pairwise distinct. \\ (2.3) The Hessian $\nabla_x^2 f_i(x^{(i)})$ is positive definite for all $i=1,\dots,D$. \\ (2.4) The gradient $\nabla_z F_0(z_1,\dots,z_D)$ has all coordinates strictly nonzero. \end{assumption} \begin{remark} Assumption~\ref{assump:target} excludes only degenerate cases while preserving broad generality for both the functions $f_i$ and the outer map $F_0$.
+More specifically: Assumptions (2.1) and (2.4) ensure that each $f_i$ behaves regularly around its minimizer.
+A degenerate example excluded by these assumptions is $f_i(x) \equiv c_0$ for constant $c_0$, which is totally independent of the input; Assumption (2.2) requires distinct minimizers, which allows partitioning the space into $D$ disjoint basins around each minimizer $x^{(i)}$.
+A degenerate example excluded by this assumption is $f_1 = f_2 = \dots = f_D$; Assumption (2.3) enforces sensitivity of the target to small perturbations near the minimizers, ruling out trivial flat cases (such as $F_0 \equiv c_0$ for constant $c_0$) where no meaningful separation can be made. \end{remark}

 Having introduced the generalized $D$-retrieval tasks, it remains to ask whether this family is sufficiently expressive.
 To address this, we now establish the \emph{universality of the target class}: the family is dense in the space of continuous sequence-to-vector mappings. \begin{theorem}[Density of the target class] For fixed $d,T$, the family $\{\mathcal{F}_D\}_{D=1}^{\infty}$ is dense in $C(\mathcal{X}_T)$.
 That is, for every $F \in C(\mathcal{X}_T)$ and every $\epsilon>0$, there exists $D$ and $f \in \mathcal{F}_D$ such that